Sindhu3113/Git_GitHub_Medium_Assignment/Readme.md

 The merge conflict has resolved successfully

 ## How merge conflict is resolved ##
-The merge conflict thst occured because add-content branch and master branch make changes to the same line in the same file i.e index.html,  by which git cannot determine which change to keep, so git shows a merge conflict.
+The merge conflict had occured because add-content branch and master branch make changes to the same line in the same file i.e index.html,  by which git cannot determine which change to keep, so git shows a merge conflict.
 I resolved the conflict manually in GitHub by accepting both the changes, and then committed the changes(by clicking on commit changes) and after commiting the changes it displayed a UI to Merge Pull Requests(i.e there is no conflicts you can merge the branches).
 After clicking on the merge Pull request both the branches got merged successfully.